-The rectal absorption rate in children is similar to that in adults, although bioavailability is lower (5-18%).
-The elimination half-life after intravenous and rectal application is shorter in children aged 3-10 years (1-1.5 hours) than in adults.
+The rate of rectal absorption in children is similar to that in adults but the bioavailability is lower (5-18 %).
+The elimination half-life after i.v. and rectal administration is shorter in children 3-10 years old (1-1.5 hours) as compared with that in adults.
 The difference is consistent with an increased metabolic clearance in children.